 It shall be demonstrated prior to Transfer that the site and any associated areas such as playing fields are fit for purpose, above flood plain level, adequately drained and close to public transport.

-The site is to be provided to the County Council’s level.
+The site is to be provided to the County Council in a reasonably level condition.
 If works are required to do this, then they shall be undertaken by the Owner at the Owner’s cost to an agreed specification and form of works.

-The site shall have been clearly pegged out on Site to the satisfaction of the delegated representative of the County Council’s Head of Property, and fenced using GIS co-ordinates, prior to completion of the Transfer.
+The site shall have been clearly pegged out on Site to the satisfaction of the delegated representative of the County Council’s Head of Property, using GIS co-ordinates, prior to completion of the Transfer.

 The Transfer shall convey an Unencumbered freehold with full title guarantee and vacant possession with no covenants that are in the reasonable opinion of the County Council, onerous having regard to the intended educational use of the site.

 Prior to site transfer, the Owner is to provide, at their own cost and subject to the County Council’s approval, suitable free and uninterrupted construction access to a suitable location on the site boundary.
-Haul roads should be constructed, at no cost to the County Council, and maintained to a standard capable of accommodating heavy goods vehicles and other construction traffic.
+Haul roads should be constructed to the site boundary, at no cost to the County Council, and maintained prior to transfer to a standard capable of accommodating heavy goods vehicles and other construction traffic.

-Prior to the site transfer, the Owner shall have provided, at their own cost and subject to County Council approval adopted services and utilities to an agreed location(s) on the site boundary of sufficient capacity and depth to accommodate the maximum potential requirement without mechanical aid upon transfer.
+Prior to the site transfer or, if not reasonably practicable, with a reasonable time thereof the Owner shall have provided, at their own cost and subject to County Council approval adopted services and utilities to an agreed location(s) on the site boundary of sufficient capacity and depth to accommodate the maximum potential requirement without mechanical aid upon transfer.
 The utilities must include fresh water, foul, surface water, gas, electricity and telecommunications.
-Necessary statutory undertakers’ plant (such as electricity sub-stations or transfer stations) shall be located outside of the site boundary and the County Council shall not be liable for any costs (including legal costs) associated with the installation and commissioning of such plant.
+Necessary statutory undertakers’ plant (such as electricity sub-stations or transfer stations) may be located outside of the site boundary and the County Council shall not be liable for any costs (including legal costs) associated with the installation and commissioning of such plant.

 The Owners shall in the Transfer provide the County Council with full surface water drainage rights to allow discharge of all surface water from the school site into the Owners' infrastructure without the requirement for storage tanks.

-The Owners must have agreed to provide temporary electricity and water supplies to the site from the start of construction if formal permanent utilities are not yet present.

 Prior to the use of the site for its intended purpose (i.e. a school), an adopted highway (or highway capable of being adopted), which is suitable for the intended use of the site shall have been provided up to a suitable point on the site boundary together with a suitable alternative vehicular access for deliveries etc., if required.
 The highway and any alternative access shall have been first approved in writing by the County Council.

 No mobile phone masts, overhead cables etc shall run within 250m of the school site and where possible the Owners shall have imposed a covenant that none will be erected within this distance of any site boundary.